 The importance of the Folau case is what it shows about our culture and our society.
 Even if it began as merely a contractual matter, now it isn’t.
 Folau’s actions, and the response not just of the employer concerned (Rugby Australia) but of our cultural and political gatekeepers shine a light on the state of the union (no pun intended).
 The new, latest vilification phase of the Folau saga, with the cudgels of the powerful Gaystapo primed for use against any opponent daring to raise a head above the parapet, is real.
 And apparent to all but gay activists and intellectually lazy Telegraph editorial writers.

 Fourth, that Folau’s views are “out of touch”.

 It is not just one editorial, of course.
-We have front page headlines on Folau’s latest, shocking, freshly “homophobic” Church sermons.
+We have front page headlines on Folau’s latest, shocking, freshly “homophobic” church sermons.
 We have accounts of his property empire.
 Well, investments.
 We have a running commentary on the ins and outs of the astonishingly successful yet appalling, for his detractors, crowd-sourcing campaign* for what might well become the legal fight of the century.
-As of Monday.
-And we have Folau’s Church sermons now routinely headlined as “anti-gay rants”. (*Gofundme has since declared Folau persona no grata and today, June 24, deep-sixed his fund-raising page).
+And we have Folau’s sermons now routinely headlined as “anti-gay rants”. (*Gofundme has since declared Folau persona no grata and today, June 24, deep-sixed his fund-raising page).

 The breadth and depth of the grip of rainbow wokeness never ceases to amaze.
 It has rendered supposedly right-of-centre institutions and erstwhile flag bearers mere useful idiots of the secularist progressive ruling class in the march the towards its total victory.